cube3power/atsd/rule-engine/web-notifications.md

 ### `CANCEL` State

 `CANCEL` is the initial status assigned to new windows.
-It is also assigned to the window when the the condition changes from `true` to `false` or when the window is deleted on rule modification.
+It is also assigned to the window when the condition changes from `true` to `false` or when the window is deleted on rule modification.

 Triggering a repeat notification in `CANCEL` status is not supported.
 Such behavior can be emulated by creating a separate rule with a negated expression which returns `true` instead of `false` for the same condition.